evhxn/CPSC-354/README.md

 This course will be different from any other course you are going to take in computer science.
 Here are some of the reasons why:

 - This course is about the principles underlying all programming languages (and not about a particular programming language). [^lambda]
-- You will learn how to make your own programming language. [^interpreter]
+- You will learn how to make your own programming language.
 - We emphasize how to write code that is easy to maintain and provably correct (and not how to write code that is efficient). [^efficiency]
 - You will learn how to use recursion instead of iteration. [^recursion]
 - We will emphasize functional programming over imperative programming. [^functional]